sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_2.md

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_

 They found out that flaky tests are quite common and often contain one of the considered test smells .
-Also, more than the half of the found flaky tests contain a test code smell which caused the flakiness of the test.
+Also, more than the half of the found flaky tests contained a test code smell which caused the flakiness of the test.
 Additionally, the authors found out that it is possible to remove the design flaws by refactoring the test smells.
-Moreover, refactoring also fixed the flaky tests whose flakiness was caused by a test smell.
+Moreover, refactoring also fixed the flaky tests whose flakiness was caused by one of their observed test smell.

 8. What did you **not understand** of this paper?